spencerc99/playhtml/packages/react/README.md

 export default function App() {
   return (
     <PlayProvider
-      initOptions={{
+      initOptions={
+        {
-        room: "my-room", // the namespace for syncing and storage set to `window.location.pathname + window.location.search`` by default
+          // room: "my-room", // the namespace for syncing and storage set to `window.location.pathname + window.location.search`` by default
-        host: "mypartykit.user.partykit.dev", // if you want to self-host your own partykit server for extra server-side configuration and security guarantees.
+          // host: "mypartykit.user.partykit.dev", // if you want to self-host your own partykit server for extra server-side configuration and security guarantees.
-      }}
+        }
+      }
     >
       {/* rest of your app... */}
     </PlayProvider>